dzuvic/jtsgen/README.md

 Currently the following features are supported:

 * Emitting types for `@TypeScript` annotated Java classes and interfaces
+* Ignoring a type using `@TSIgnore` annotation
+* creating a module with corresponding package.json.
+The name is constructed if not configured
+* Configuration of the JavaScript / TypeScript Module using the `@TSModule` annotation
 * Java package as typescript name space
 * converting getter/setter to TypeScript types
-* common top level package as module name
 * `readonly` if no setter is found

-* creating a module with corresponding package.json
+Requirements: The annotation processor only depends on the JDK.
+Only JDK 8 is supported.

 ## Usage

 Currently you should not use it.
-This project is still in development so no usable artifacts are published, yet.
+This project is still in development.

 The generated sources are currently currently inside the java source output folder.
+The output can be redirected using the regular `-s` option of `javac`

 ### Using in gradle projects